 A degree in pre-med is designed to prepare you for medical school, but that doesn't mean you have to be a doctor.
-Read on to find out about education and career options available to you when you complete a pre-med program.
-Schools offering Health Science degrees can also be found in these popular choices.
+Read on to discover more information on pre-med education and what jobs you can get with a pre-med degree.

 |High School Teacher||Clinical Lab Technologist||Mechanical Engineer|